-This image is of me looking into one end of a system we built to explore the question of just how well conventional video conferencing can be made.
-We used a two-way mirror to allow us to mount a high-quality camera behind a glass surface on which you see projected the image from an LCD monitor (laying flat on the table).
+We built a system to explore the question of just how well conventional video conferencing can be made.
+Using a two-way mirror, we mounted a high-quality camera behind the glass surface on which you see projected the image from an LCD monitor (laying flat on the table).
 By connecting two of these boxes together, you are able to make normal eye contact while video conferencing: because the camera sits right ‘behind’ the image of the other person, you are able to look right at them.

 Our findings upon using this system were that although real eye contact is very compelling, you still don’t enjoy using the system as much as you’d expect… in a manner similar to typical video conferencing, it still feels very far from ‘being there’.